d-qn/heatbarWithRHighcharts/README.md

 a$series(name = "", data =  rCharts::toJSONArray2(data, json = F, names = T))
 ```

-We need then to define the heatmap color scale.
+We need then to define the heatmap colour scale.
 Because the values used for the heatmap are percentages, I set the scale to range from 0 to 100.
-The list 'stops' contain the colors to use for the different breaks, reds for values less than 50%, greens for 50% onwards.
+The list 'stops' contain the colours to use for the different breaks, reds for values less than 50%, greens for 50% onwards.
 ```
 a$addParams(colorAxis = list(min = 0, max = 100, stops = list(list(0, '#ab3d3f'),
 	list(0.499, '#EED8D9'),list(0.5, '#ADC2C2'),list(1, '#336666'))))